-- Onsite pasteurization of milk - Cottage food industry Health department-inspected home kitchens and cooperative kitchen programs, to help alleviate the burdens of commercial kitchen regulations on individuals, regulations similar to those in Pennsylvania as a guide.
-More inspectors will be needed. - Local or regional slaughter facilities on or near farms.
+- Onsite pasteurization of milk - Cottage food industry New rules creating a cottage food operator (home baker) permit became effective as of October 4, 2021.
+New Jersey historically prohibited the sale of home baked goods but has now joined other states in allowing cottage food operations.
+The Department has been working on this issue for some time and carefully balanced allowing home bakers to operate small businesses while instituting appropriate safeguards. - Local or regional slaughter facilities on or near farms.
 NJFB commends the efforts of the New Jersey State Board of Agriculture, NJDA and Rutgers for hosting seminars on the need for livestock processing in the state in 2019.
 The State of NJ must find a way to support and fund a meat processing facility in the state.
-There is currently a six month wait for small farmers to get their animals into USDA certified butchering facilities in Pennsylvania. - On-farm re-packing or co-packaging of food products.
+There is greater than a six month wait for small farmers to get their animals into USDA certified butchering facilities in Pennsylvania. - On-farm re-packing or co-packaging of food products.